Nessie17/ITT3-Special-subjects/projects/SS3_servers.md

 * `DMZ` - for servers which may be accessed directly from the Internet
 * `USR LAN` - for user workstations
 * `SRV LAN` - for intenal servers
-* `INFRA_MGNT` - non-rputable subnet for configuring the infastructure devices, ie. the two routers
+* `INFRA_MGNT` - non-routable subnet for configuring the infastructure devices, ie. the two routers

 We have lots of servers